-A Stock market crash is a rapid and often and often unanticipated drop in stock prices.
-A stock market crash can be a side effect of a major catastrophic event, economic crisis, or the collapse of a long – term speculative bubble.
-Reactionary public panic about a stock market crash can also be a major contributor to it, inducing panic selling that depresses prices even further. famous stock market crashes include those during the 1929 Great Depression, Black Monday of 1987, the 2001 dotcom bubble burst, the 2008 financial crisis, and during the 2020 Covid -19 pandemic.
+A Stock market crash is a rapid and often unanticipated drop in stock prices.
+A stock market crash can be a side effect of a major catastrophic event, economic crisis, or the collapse of a long-term speculative bubble.
+Reactionary public panic about a stock market crash can also be a major contributor to it, inducing panic selling that depresses prices even further. famous stock market crashes include those during the 1929 Great Depression, Black Monday of 1987, the 2001 dot-com bubble burst, the 2008 financial crisis, and during the 2020 Covid -19 pandemic.

 Although there is no specific threshold for stock market crashes, they are generally considered an abrupt double-digit percentage drop in a stock index over the course of a few days.
 Stock market crashes often make a significant impact on the economy.
 Selling shares after a sudden drop in prices and buying too many stocks on margin prior to one are two of the most common ways investors can lose money when the market crashes.